Global Philanthropic offers the following Services & Products:

 The Cultural Perception Audit™ of Advancement Best Practices is a survey tool developed by Global Philanthropic designed to assess organizational culture as it relates to fund development practice.
 Peter Drucker coined the expression “culture eats strategy for breakfast” and we know from direct experience that those organizations that exceed the norms and receive transformational gifts have fostered a culture of philanthropy and support that capitalizes and leverages the goodwill of internal and external stakeholders, beginning with board and executive leadership.

 The goals therefore of the Cultural Perception Audit are to understand exactly how well you are positioned with internal audiences, examine stakeholder readiness for personal involvement, and identify the strategic implications for moving your fundraising to the next level.
 The overarching questions of the perception audit are: How strong is the culture of philanthropy in your organization?
 Does your leadership understand their roles in building and sustaining a culture of philanthropy?
-Do your key internal stakeholders truly understand what they to to contributes to your organization’s success? success?
+Do your key internal stakeholders truly understand what they contribute to your organization’s success?

 As the audit survey tool has been adapted for online delivery, the process targets senior leadership, members of the board of directors, development staff, and the administrative and program leaders.
 The audit can measure comparisons between and up to 10 different stakeholder groups, and an infinite number of members of each stakeholder group.
 Using the on-line collection tool to collect and analyze data, Global Philanthropic will ask the target group to consider nine key areas of advancement practice: Leadership Environment; External Environment; Fund Development; Alumni/Stakeholder Engagement; Marketing & Communications; Constituency Analysis; Program Maturity; Resource Availability; Institutional Culture; and Community Perspective.